-- The Institution of Engineering and Technology for permission to reproduce regulations and tables from the 17th Edition IET Regulations; - The British Standards Institution for permission to reproduce material from BS 7671: 2008; - Crabtree Electrical Industries for technical information and data; - Legrand photographs.
-Visit legrand.co.uk for more information; - RS Components Limited for technical information and photographs; - Stocksigns Limited for technical information and photographs; - Wylex Electrical Components for technical information and photographs; - Martindale-electric.co.uk for technical information and photographs; - Tenby electrical products for photographs.
+- Crabtree Electrical Industries for technical information and data; - Legrand photographs.
+Visit legrand.co.uk for more information; - RS Components Limited for technical information and photographs; - · Stocksigns Limited for technical information and photographs; - Wylex Electrical Components for technical information and photographs; - · Martindale-electric.co.uk for technical information and photographs; - · Tenby electrical products for photographs.

 I would like to thank the many college lecturers who responded to the questionnaire from Taylor & Francis the publishers regarding the proposed new edition of this book.
-Their recommendations have been taken into account in producing this improved 8th Edition.
+Their recommendations have been taken into account in producing this improved 9th Edition.

-I would also like to thank the editorial and production staff at Taylor & Francis the publishers for their enthusiasm and support, particularly my Editor, Gavin Fidler.
-They were able to publish this 8th Edition within the very short time-scale created by the publication of the new 3rd Amendment to the 17th Edition of the IET Regulations.
+I would also like to thank the editorial and production staff at Taylor & Francis the publishers for their enthusiasm and support, particularly my Editor, Tony Moore and his team.
+They were able to publish this 9th Edition within the very short time-scale created by the publication of the new 18th Edition of the IET Regulations.

-A special thank you must also go to John Gallagher, an electrical installation lecturer at Blackpool and The Fylde College, for writing the new section on preparing for assessment, and for providing all of the top tips used in the current edition.
+A special thank you must also go to my colleagues Elliot Parkinson and John Gallagher, an electrical installation lecturer at Blackpool and The Fylde College, for writing the new section on preparing for assessment, and for providing all of the top tips used in the current edition.